Raylo95/Capstone/README.md

   ### _Description:_

 A restaurant owner wants to relocate their business to New York City and they want to know what would be the best area for them to relocate to.
-They are worried about potential crimes happening to the store due to the previous area where the business resided having frequent robberies/burglaries.
-What borough and neighborhood would be best for the store owner to relocate?
+The first reason they want to move their business is they want a better opportunity to expand their business and not having to worry about having a lot of competition like the previous area.
+The second reason for relocating is due to the robberies and burglaries the restaurant was experiencing in the previous area.
+It's only natural they are worried about potential robberies and burglaries happening to the restaurant if they move to New York City.
+Which leads to the question that needs to be solved; and that is what borough and neighborhood would be best for the store owner to relocate?

 ---